citp/privacy-policy-historical/w/wo/wor/worldcarfans.com.md

-As time passes, Motor1.com may be sold along with its assets, or other corporate transactions may occur.
+As time passes, Motorsport Network, LLC may be sold along with its assets, or other corporate transactions may occur.
 In such a case, our customer information may be one of the business assets we transfer.

   * _Disclosure for Legal Purposes._